Soybean Diseases

 Weed control

-On their own, winter annual weeds and soybean cyst nematode (SCN) can cause significant problems in soybean fields.
-But now, researchers in Indiana have identified six winter annual weeds that act as alternate hosts to SCN:
+On their own, winter annual weeds and SCN cause significant problems in soybean fields.
+But now, researchers in Indiana have identified six winter annual weeds that can serve as hosts to SCN:

 • Purple deadnettle (strong host)